 NACHA file format is a set of instructions that, when uploaded into a bank portal, successfully initiates a batch of ACH payments.
 NACHA file format is the protocol for structuring those instructions in a way that successfully initiates the payments.
 While the details of each NACHA file may vary from payment to payment, typically each line is 94 characters long and includes critical payment instructions like:

-The process of actually assembling a NACHA file would be tedious, manual, and prone to human error.
-For this reason, many financial institutions automate the process for their customers.
+Assembling a NACHA file would be tedious, manual, and prone to human error, and this is why many financial institutions automate the process for their customers.

 In case you’re curious, this image depicts what a portion of a NACHA file looks like: